DIVING & SNORKELLING

 THE DIVES

-Each dive is one tank.
-We use aluminium tanks with 3000 psi /207 bar - all tanks have the international connection system - if passengers want to use their own regulator with DIN system they have to bring their own adapter.
-The bottom time depends on each passengers air consumption.
+Each dive is one tank... aluminium tanks with 3000 psi /207 bar.
+All tanks have the international connection system.
+If clients want to use their own regulator with DIN system they have to bring their own adapter.
+The bottom time depends on each divers air consumption.
 All dives are in-between 15 and 25 meters because this is where you encounter most of the marine life in the Galápagos.
-Maximum depth for our dives is 30 meters.
+Maximum depth for Galapagos dives is 30 meters.

 Safety First

-This is how we classify the divers experiences:
+This is how scuba divers are classified by experiences:

-Our daily diving trip rates always include complete SCUBA gear.
-Diver can decide whether they want to use our equipment or bring their own.
+Our daily diving trip rate always includes a complete set of scuba gear.
+Divers can decide whether they want to use rental equipment or bring their own.

-Our live aboard cruises do not include personal gear - only tanks and weightbelts with weights.
-But with advance reservation, we can offer equipment rental at convenient prices onboard all our cruises.
+The live aboard cruises do not include scuba gear - only the tanks, weightbelts, and weights.
+But with an advance reservation, we can offer equipment rental at convenient prices onboard all our cruises.

 Our PADI Open Water Scuba Instructor supports you to reach your new level of diving, whether you want to become an Open Water Diver or a Divemaster.

-All courses are teached by a certified and experienced Padi Open Water Instructors.
-The courses include the PADI book, Padi Licence, a logbook, use of all the required equipment during the course, theory classes (video & classes by the instructor) and the practical part.
+All courses are conducted by certified and experienced PADI Open Water Instructors.
+The courses include the PADI book, PADI Licence, a logbook, use of all the required equipment during the course, theory classes (video & classes by the instructor) and the practical part.

 Climate - Season - Water